 Natural language processing (NLP): Even basic language understanding makes it much easier to automate most customer service processes or processes involving contracts.

-Optical Character Recognition (OCR): Despite increased digitization, a mind-bogging amount of paper is still used, especially in heavily regulated industries like healthcare or banking.
-Processing these paper are required to automate any process end-to-end.
+Optical Character Recognition (OCR): Despite increased digitization, a mind-boggling amount of paper is still used, especially in heavily regulated industries like healthcare or banking.
+Processing these papers are required to automate any process end-to-end.